mneres/blogWithReactRedux/README.md

 ### Getting Started

-In order to get started with this project perform the following commands.
+In order to get started perform the following commands.

 ```
 > npm install